AquariusJacky/MatLib/examples/1_tester/Readme.md

-# GPUMatrix Performance Tester
+# MatLib Performance Tester

-This example provides a comprehensive testing suite for the GPUMatrix library, demonstrating performance benchmarks and correctness verification.
+This example provides a comprehensive testing suite for the MatLib library, demonstrating performance benchmarks and correctness verification.

 ## Components